passsy/deep_pick/README.md

 ## Custom parsers

-Parsers in `deep_pick` are based on extension functions on the classes `Pick` and `RequiredPick`.
+Parsers in `deep_pick` are based on extension functions on the classes `Pick`.
-This makes it flexible and easy for 3rd-party types to add custom parers.
+This makes it flexible and easy for 3rd-party types to add custom parsers.

 This example parses a `int` as Firestore `Timestamp`.
 ```dart